Tanzania Travel Guide

 Yes.
 You should unlock (if locked) your phone or iPhone before you leave for your safari and buy a SIM card for about $1 as soon as you arrive.
 The local SIM card will enable you to communicate locally and internationally (make calls, send text messages, read emails, etc.).
 The lodges and hotels also have Wi-Fi in the main areas and some in the rooms.

-• What communication technologies do you propose I should bring?
+- What electronic devices do you propose I should bring?

 Phone, camera, binoculars and tablet.
 Please remove them from their packaging as customs officers might consider them “imports” if you don’t, incurring an additional fee.